xiegeo/bitX/README.md

 ####To upload data:

-1. Client makes data available for download, for a set of servers.
+1. Client, acking like a server, makes data available for download.
-2. Client sends *Retain* requests to servers, with the link to data.
+2. Client sends *Retain* requests to servers, with the link to data, including hash+length and addresses of client and other retaining servers.
-3. Servers download data from client, reusing connection established by *Retain*.
-Servers can also download from each other.
+3. Servers download data from client and each other, reuse use of connection established by client *Retain* request to work around NAT and firewall issues.
-4. Client can measure redundancy by number of copies on servers.
+4. Client can control redundancy by changing the distribution of retaining servers.

-If the set of servers is inclusive enough, then only #1 is needed. *Retain* only improves redundancy.
+The client is ready to publish a link for public consumbsion of data at step 1.
+Everything else is for redundancy.

 Servers have a *Retain* set.
 Servers should provide data in this set without external dependence.
 Servers may also provide other contents by cache or proxy without the same guarantees, allow freeing of non-retained content.